Stop doing POCs. Start having a process that proves confidence.

 The moment you accept a POC, the conversation changes focus.
 You were talking about business impact.
 Now you’re talking about data extraction, APIs, and uptime.

 Instead of staying in the boardroom, you’ve been pushed into the server room.
-Your emtional buyer - the one who actually feels the pain - steps back.
+Your emotional buyer - the one who has the vision for your product, who actually feels the pain - steps back.
 And you find yourself negotiating with IT gatekeepers who couldn’t care less about the commercial outcome.
 They don't carry the pain.
 They carry the change.
 And that's a deal killer.

 You went from being seen as a potential partner to being treated as a potential vendor.
 And vendors don’t get strategic deals.
 They get procurement pressure.